cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 The Samples & Healy (2014) and
 the Carter & Traill (2017) articles
+address troubleshooting strategies
-largely speak to issues related to troubleshooting issues with electronic resources.
+with electronic resources.
 One additional thing to note
-about these readings is the
+about these readings is
-how the organization's structure influences issues with workflow and with the continued transition from a print-era model of library processes to an electronic one.
+how the organizational structure influences workflows and how the continued transition from a print-era model of library processes to an electronic one remains problematic.
 Even once that transition is complete, both readings make the case that strategy and preparation are needed to deal with these issues.
-The Buhler & Cataldo (2016) article,
+The Buhler & Cataldo (2016) article
-shows how confusing e-resources are to patrons, and how the move to digital has complicated all genres, or "containers", as the authors name it.
+shows how confusing e-resources are to patrons and how the move to digital has complicated all genres, or "containers", as the authors name them.
 Such "ambiguity" has
 implications not only for
 how users find and identify
-electronic resources, but
+electronic resources but
 on how librarians manage
 access to them.